rise-techiast/tutorials/github/ssh-registration.md

-# Register a new SSH key to GitHub account
+# Register a new SSH key to GitHub Account
 This is a step-by-step guideline to register a new SSH key to your GitHub account.

 ## Generate a new SSH key